acyanbird/CMEEBootCampCW/week3/README.md

 This script use 5 functions to show different way store mean of samples at the size of num.
 First defines a function to calculate the mean of a random sample drawn from a population.
 Then using 5 different way to store results.
 We can see result1, result2 and result5 is vector of number, and 3 and 4 is list.
 Result1 is the slowest because not pre allocate the space.

+### `try.R`
+Firstly it define a function doit to get mean of sample over input value.
+But only with unique sample > 30 will work otherwise it would get error.
+Then use try (with output error message) to continue whole program without exit.